Concentrated solar power: India

+In March 2024, SECI announced that a RfQ for 500 MW would be called in the year 2024.

+Solar thermal reactors

 CSP has other uses than electricity.
 Researchers are investigating solar thermal reactors for the production of solar fuels, making solar a fully transportable form of energy in the future.
-These researchers use the solar heat of CSP as a catalyst for thermochemistry to break apart molecules of H2O, to create hydrogen (H2) from solar energy with no carbon emissions.
+These researchers use the solar heat of CSP as a catalyst for thermochemistry to break apart molecules of H2O to create hydrogen (H2) from solar energy with no carbon emissions.
 By splitting both H2O and CO2, other much-used hydrocarbons – for example, the jet fuel used to fly commercial airplanes – could also be created with solar energy rather than from fossil fuels.